-Unrealized Gain (Loss) on Fair Value of Warrants
+Unrealized Gain on Fair Value of Warrants

 Our warrants are recorded as liabilities at fair value, and the warrants are valued using a lattice model.
 Changes in the fair value of warrants are recorded as an unrealized gain or loss in our statement of operations.
-During the years ended December 31, 2015 and 2014, we recorded unrealized gains (losses) on the fair value of our warrants of \$3,986,727 and \$(5,180,107) respectively.
+During the years ended December 31, 2016 and 2015, we recorded unrealized gains on the fair value of our warrants of approximately \$5,530,000 and \$3,987,000 respectively.
 Estimating fair values of warrants requires the development of significant and subjective estimates that may, and are likely to, change over the duration of the warrant with related changes to external market factors.
-The unrealized gain for the year ended December 31, 2015 primarily resulted from a decreased stock price underlying the common stock at December 31, 2015, while the unrealized loss for the year ended December 31, 2014 primarily resulted from an increased price of the underlying common stock at December 31, 2014 and on the dates during the year when warrant holders exercised their warrants.
+The unrealized gains for the years ended December 31, 2016 and 2015 primarily resulted from a decreased stock price underlying the common stock at December 31, 2016 and 2015, and from the greater number of warrants outstanding in 2016 compared to 2015.